Death of Kumanjayi Walker: Charges and plea

 After two and a half hours in a holding cell, a judge granted him bail.

-The charges related only to the Rolfe's second and third shots, which were considered to have been fatal.
+The charges related only to Rolfe's second and third shots, which were considered to have been fatal.
 In the Northern Territory, murder carries a mandatory minimum sentence of 20 years' jail.
 Rolfe pleaded not guilty to all counts.

 Legal challenges

-In the Northern Territory, police officers enjoy protection from civil and criminal liability in the performance of legally-defined functions under s.
+In the Northern Territory, police officers enjoy protection from civil and criminal liability in the performance of legally defined functions under s.
 148B of the Police Administration Act 1978 (NT).
 The defence raised the question of whether shooting an offender in defence of a fellow officer – an act not specifically contemplated in the Act – was such a function.
 This question was considered by the full bench of the Supreme Court and, ultimately, the High Court of Australia.
 Rolfe was represented in the High Court case by high-profile barrister Bret Walker.
 In a unanimous decision, the full bench of the High Court held that the protection from liability applied only to "those of the common law ... and the power of arrest".